alanensastegui/subsights-marketing-site/lib/blog/content/two-tracks-one-outcome-dual-query-workflows.md

 ---
 slug: "two-tracks-one-outcome-dual-query-workflows"
-title: "Two tracks, one outcome"
+title: "Two tracks, one outcome: Dual-Query workflows for helpful and commercial chats"
 date: "2025-09-15"
 excerpt: "How Subsights’ Dual-Query workflows resolve questions and recommend the next best action in the same turn—managed for you—with transparent daily and monthly reporting and a field example from All Allied Health Schools."
 author: